dancinllama/sfdx-template/README.md

     -   Use the command palette (Cntrl + Shift + P or Cmd + Shift + P on Macs) and type "Authorize an Org"
         ![Authorize Org via the Command Palette](./misc/img/authorg.png)
     -   This will open a secondary menu to select project default, production, sandbox, or custom url.
         > You'll likely want to select sandbox or possibly production or custom url.
-The project default is the Demand Chain my domain url, so you do NOT want this one.
+Make sure to select the proper choice here.
     -   Specify a name / alias for the org.
-This can be anything, but should be descriptive, such as dc-dev-sandbox.
+This can be anything, but should be descriptive.
     -   Your browser will open to the domain you chose.
     -   Log in with username and password.
     -   Authorize the DX application if prompted.